Miss Brittany

 Miss Brittany (Miss Bretagne; Itron Breizh) is a French beauty pageant which selects a representative for the Miss France national competition from the region of Brittany.
 Women representing the region under various different titles have competed at Miss France since 1920, although the Miss Brittany title was not used regularly until 1981.
 Until 2010, women from the department of Loire-Atlantique were eligible to compete in Miss Brittany, due to the department's historical ties to the region, despite currently being located within the region of Pays de la Loire.

-The current Miss Brittany is Ninon Crolas, who was crowned Miss Brittany 2025 on 26 September 2025.
+The current Miss Brittany is Margot Ferré-Bernard, who was crowned Miss Brittany 2026 on 25 September 2026.
 Six women from Brittany have gone on to win Miss France.